cyrilwelschen/django_restframework_template/README.md

 2. In *urls.py* add root path '' and for snippet highlighting.
 3. Hyperlinking API by updating corresponding serializers `SnippetSerializer` and `UserSerializer`.
 4. Naming URL patterns and adding pagination in *settings.py*

+## Part 6: ViewSets & Routers

+This part introduces ViewSets and Routers to reduce the code to be written.
+One loses flexibilty however.